 Paths of Harmony: Flow vs Color ✨

-Flow = light bounce
+Flow = light return

 Degrees: 1, 2, 5, 1